nycu-ucr/L25GC/README.md

 import socket

-HOST = '10.10.2.45'  # The server's hostname or IP address (IP address of host 3) PORT = 65432         # The port used by the server
+HOST = '10.10.2.45'  # The server's hostname or IP address (IP address of enp3s0 on host3)
+PORT = 65432         # The port used by the server
 ```